Adaptive Programs

 Kelowna's Activity & Program Guide offers a wide range of seasonal adaptive programs for people with disabilities, including adaptive biking, wheelchair rugby, and para hockey.
 Be sure to check out the latest offerings on our recreation programs & registration page.

 We’re proud to offer a variety of adaptive programs each season including swimming, bowling, art, fitness, music and sports, plus a popular walking club, Friday night dance and holiday dinner.
-Check out the Activity & Program Guide for the latest programs for persons with Disabilities.
+Find the latest seasonal programs for persons with Disabilities online.

 Thank you to Canadian Tire Jumpstart for sponsoring summer Access programs through their Sport Relief Fund.